Provide Emergency Department Pain and Addiction Care

 Assistant ED Medical Director, Mercy San Juan Medical Center, Sacramento, California, and Regional Director for the CA Bridge Program

 The PACED accreditation allows recognition of the already excellent care you provide to a wide spectrum of patients, ranging from acute to chronic pain, to those at risk of or who have opioid use disorder.
 The accreditation will bring a positive spotlight to your leadership and devotion to your emergency department.

 Assistant Professor, University of South Florida, Morsani College of Medicine, Brandon Regional Hospital, Florida

 Creating expectations for the management of the intertwined issues of pain management and substance use will raise the performance of both in ED's across the nation.
 Our patients deserve to know that we have thoughtfully and systematically addressed the risks and benefits of the care we provide, and PACED accreditation is one means to provide such assurance.

 Professor and Chair of the Department of EM and Director of the Division of Medical Toxicology, Rutgers New Jersey Medical School and University Hospital, Newark, New Jersey

 With PACED accreditation, hospitals and emergency departments demonstrate that they are the gold standard and leaders in their community when it comes to responsible pain management and the treatment of patients with opioid use disorder.

 -Evan Schwarz, MD FACEP

-Associate Professor of Emergency Medicine and Medical Toxicology Division Chief, Washington University School of Medicine, St. Louis MO
+Associate Professor of Emergency Medicine and Medical Toxicology Division Chief, Washington University School of Medicine, St. Louis, Missouri

 Meet Our Experts